 Can You Buy a Home When Unemployed?Can You Buy a Home When Unemployed?

 In short, no. Not when you need financing anyway.
 Anyone who has lost their job while in the midst of home hunting would be well advised to put everything on hold.
 Such a loss of income would be bad business for mortgage brokers and banks.
 Unless your spouse or partner has enough income to shoulder the mortgage on their own, it’s doubtful that your loan will be approved.

-Even if the job loss comes mere days before closing on a deal, that would still be enough to jeopardize it.
-In this scenario, one option might be to find a co-signer, provided your bank will allow for this.
+Even if the job loss comes mere days before closing a deal, that would still be enough to jeopardize it.
+One option might be to find a co-signer in this scenario, provided your bank will allow for this.
 But that still raises the question of whether it would be financially prudent to do so.
-Weekly unemployment checks will not be much help either as this is considered temporary income, which can’t be used to qualify for a mortgage.
+Weekly unemployment checks will not help either as this is considered temporary income, which can’t be used to qualify for a mortgage.